nevendyulgerov/react-rock-scissors-paper/README.md

 # Rock - Scissors - Paper
-A js game that allows you to play the game Rock - Scissors - Paper against a friend or the computer.
+A JavaScript version of the game Rock - Scissors - Paper.
+You can play against a friend or the computer.

 ## Requirements
 * npm